RyanHope/gazetools/README.md

 [![Build Status](https://travis-ci.org/RyanHope/gazetools.png?branch=master)](https://travis-ci.org/RyanHope/gazetools)

-gazetools is a colletion of functions for processing and classifying eye gaze data.
+gazetools is a collection of functions for processing and classifying eye gaze data.

 To install: